drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 --

-Everyday more teams and organizations are attempting to do the DevOps.
-This  includes leveraging Infrastructure-as-Code (Ansible/Saltstack), build pipelines (Jenkins/Gitlab), containerization (Docker/K8s), etc. But, there is not significant development work occurring.
+Every day more teams and organizations are attempting to do the DevOps.
+This includes leveraging Infrastructure-as-Code (Ansible/Saltstack), build pipelines (Jenkins/Gitlab), containerization (Docker/K8s), etc. But, there is no significant development work occurring.

 Many organizations are asking operation teams to shift towards a development focus.
 There are good reasons for this including reliably and the ability to scale.
 But this is a nontrivial request.
-Existing workload and responsibilities are not offloaded.
+Existing workloads and responsibilities are not offloaded.
 Little bandwidth is available for transforming a team.

-The lack of development within these team leads to manual playbooks and intervention to fill the gaps of the tools.
-This is inefficient and error prone.
-The result is a negative feedback loop, preventing the fostering coding skills.
+The lack of development within these teams leads to manual playbooks and intervention to fill the gaps in their tools.
+This is inefficient and error-prone.
+The result is a negative feedback loop, preventing fostering coding skills.
 But, there is a more gradual, less disruptive approach to embrace coding.

-Jupyter Notebooks are not only for data scientist.
+Jupyter Notebooks are not only for data scientists.
 Non-development teams can leverage Notebooks to incrementally write more code.
 With Jupyter, small bits of code can be written, executed, and introspected.
 This makes learning to write code less daunting.

-Further more, Jupyter Notebooks are a great way to initially codify a task.
+Furthermore, Jupyter Notebooks are a great way to initially codify a task.
 They are shareable, repeatable, auditable, and versionable playbook.
 Notebooks can also server as supplemental examples to documentation.

 Patterns will emerge from the notebooks.
-Code can then be extracted in to their own library or tool.
+Code can then be extracted into their own library or tool.
 Previously executed Notebooks can provide test-cases and test-data.
 Now the team is on the path to success and a culture of development practices.

 With the ability to develop, the effectiveness of the team increases.
 Now the focus the team can shift towards preventive and optimization work.